libmanuk/BatchBashReplacer/README.md

 usage: bash bbreplacer.sh search_string replace_string filename.txt

+## Tips

+Start off by using an empty directory.
+It should include three files; filename.txt, bbreplacer.sh, batch.sh

 ## License
 This software on this site is provided "as-is," without any express or implied warranty.
 In no event shall libmanuk be held liable for any damages arising from the use of the software.